gs0622/gs0622.github.io/source/_posts/2014-08-12-mooc-extend-you-passion-in-career.markdown

 There are 18 chapters, depth from beginner to expert, I took time watching it and gain knowledge.

 In a nuts shell, take a short time to review your career, interest, passion, then make some decision when you're available.
-It's up to you, no matter how to choose and create for life or work.
+It's up to you, your passion to find something to die for, no matter how to choose for life or work.

 -Cheers.